-MP4 files are used to store and view video, whereas MP3 files are used to store and view audio.
+MP4 files are used to store and view the video, whereas MP3 files are used to store and view audio.
 Both the MP4 and MP3 file formats have the same lineage – they both come from the Moving Picture Experts Group (MPEG) format of file compression.
-In addition, both the MP4 file format and the MP3 file format are quite similar when it comes to their properties, with the only major difference between the two being the fact that the MP4 format is for video and the MP3 format is for audio.
+In addition, both the MP4 file format and the MP3 file format are quite similar when it comes to their properties, with the only major difference between the two is the fact that the MP4 format is for video and the MP3 format is for audio.

 Conversion between the two formats works in a pretty simple manner.
 The MP4 file format contains both video and audio, whereas the MP3 file format only contains audio.
 That being the case, an MP4 file can be converted into an MP3 file by simply stripping away its video contents.
-Converting an MP3 file into an MP4 file doesn’t go as smoothly, however, as it is not generally possible to add video to an audio file and turn it into an MP4 file.
-There are a boat load of different applications and programs designed for the Windows Operating System that are capable of converting MP4 files into MP3 files.
+Converting an MP3 file into an MP4 file doesn’t go as smoothly, however, as it is not generally possible to add a video to an audio file and turn it into an MP4 file.
+There are a boatload of different applications and programs designed for the Windows Operating System that is capable of converting MP4 files into MP3 files.
 In fact, even Microsoft’s native media player for the Windows Operating System – Windows Media Player – is capable of converting MP4 files into MP3 files.

 If you have any version of Windows Media Player on your Windows computer and would like to use it to convert an MP4 file into an MP3 file, here’s what you need to do:

 - Launch Windows Media Player.